cobratbq/goutils/README.md

 ## Implementation considerations

 - Avoid using goroutines unless completely internalized, for internal implementation performance improvements.
 For the use of a utility, the decision to execute in a goroutine should be left to the user.

+## To-Do

+- TODO is there standard utils for converting bytes 0 and 1 to actual binary numbers?